 Place them all in the bowl of a food processor or blender.

 Whir it up several times, then turn on low and drizzle olive oil and puree well.

 Make sure it is nice and smooth, then if making ahead of time, store in airtight container, refrigerating until ready to use.

 Beautiful isn’t it!?

-Now cook up your quinoa while your Romesco is cooling.
-I happened to have some leftover vegetable broth, but water is just fine too, just season it with some salt if desired.
+Cook the quinoa while your Romesco is cooling.
+I happened to have some leftover vegetable broth, but water is just fine too, season with a little sea salt, if desired.

 Once your quinoa has cooled (doesn’t have to be cold, but cooled is nice).
 Place a ½ cup of cooked quinoa in a bowl or on a plate…

-Place a nice dollop of Romesco sauce in the middle, place a lemon wedge on and drizzle a little balsamic vinegar over the whole thing…delish!
+Place a nice dollop of Romesco sauce in the middle, a lemon wedge on the side and drizzle a little balsamic vinegar over the whole thing…delish!

 - 2 large red bell peppers, cut in half or quarters, seeds removed

 - 1 large plum tomato, cut in half